-quesadillas with corn and red pepper relish
+Quesadillas with corn and red pepper relish

-I’m feeling rather smug and very domestic- goddess-like lately now that I have learned the proper method of home-preserving.
-I’ve been whipping out jars of strawberry jam to go with scones and zesty tomato salsa to dip corn chips in.
-Friends and family have been very impressed.
-In fact, I’d say you get the same kind of eyebrow-raising positive looks as when you plonk down freshly baked things.
-The best part is making a few jars at a time and then store in the cupboard until you need them.
-No more nasty preservative-laden canned products.
+I’d say you get the same kind of eyebrow-raising positive looks as when you plonk down freshly baked things.
+The best part is making a few jars at a time and then storing them in the cupboard until you need them—no more nasty preservative-laden canned products.
 When you preserve with the proper Ball water bath method, it’s not necessary to store the unopened jars in the fridge.

-Makes 3 x 500ml / pint jars
+Recipe – Corn and red pepper relish – Makes 3 x 500ml / pint jars

-Corn and red pepper relish with quessadillas
+Corn and red pepper relish quesadilla recipe

 Ingredients